Simple Ways to Prevent Water Damage in the Home

 Water damage can be especially damaging for humid areas such as basements.
 A basement lacks ventilation and has limited exits, making it difficult for water to evaporate or escape.

-Not to mention, the aftermath of water damage can have long-term effects and cost a fortune to repair.
+The aftermath of water damage can have long-term effects and cost a fortune to repair.
 One of the most common effects of water damage is mold growth.
 Mold in your home can be dangerous and affect those exposed to it.
 A small tinge of mold can be easy to remove and won’t require professionals, but a large amount may require more expertise.

 What Causes Water Damage?